HansenHua/MFPO-INFOCOM24/README.md

     python main.py Pong-v4 MFPO test
     python main.py Breakout-v4 MFPO test
 	```
+2. Illustration
+We alse provide the performance of our model.
+The illustration videos are stored in [MFPO-Online-Federated-Reinforcement-Learning/performance](https://github.com/HansenHua/MFPO-Online-Federated-Reinforcement-Learning/tree/main/performance).
 ## :e-mail: Contact

 If you have any question, please email `xingyuanhua@bit.edu.cn`.